muheii/murasaki/README.md

-# kizami
+# murasaki
-Kizami is an immersion media library for Japanese learners that tracks all immersion data for the most popular forms of media.
+Murasaki is a multimedia library designed to help users track their time immersing in the Japanese language.